What is LifeProof Vinyl Flooring?

 Lifeproof vinyl plank flooring is a budget friendly, waterproof rigid core EVP (engineered vinyl plank), sold exclusively at Home Depot for between $2.69 and $3.99 per sq.ft.

-Welcome to another Home Flooring Pros flooring review, this week we bring you our review, and other consumer reviews, of LifeProof rigid core luxury vinyl flooring.
+Welcome to another Home Flooring Pros flooring brand report, this week we bring you our overview, and some consumer reviews, of LifeProof rigid core luxury vinyl flooring.
 There’s a lot to get through, including how to install and clean LifeProof vinyl and a price comparison table, so feel free to use the quick links below to zip back and forth.

 Who Makes Lifeproof Vinyl Flooring